 Mar 27, 2017

 Sepsis is the life-threatening condition that arises when the body’s response to an infection damages its own tissues and organs.
 It can lead to shock, failure of multiple organs, and death.

-failure and death are more likely if sepsis is not recognized early
+Organ failure and death are more likely if sepsis is not recognised early and not treated promptly.

 But some people, especially those who had pre-existing chronic diseases, may experience permanent organ damage, the common problems that afflict those who have recovered from sepsis have been termed the post-sepsis syndrome.